picotech/picosdk-matlab-picovna-vector-network-analyzer-toolbox/README.md

 *Windows* is a registered trademark of Microsoft Corporation.

-Copyright Â© 2017-2018 Pico Technology Ltd. All rights reserved.
+Copyright © 2017-2018 Pico Technology Ltd. All rights reserved.